 1. Register here.

 2. Download the (training) dataset (availiable 3 months before the competition).

 3. Choose or develop a method and prepare your routines.

-4. The test sets will be provied on the first competiton day.
+4. The test datasets (comprising perspective depth images and the "parameter.json"-file) will be provied on the first competiton day.

 5. Submit your results on the test datasets in the given json-format (translation vector t, rotation matrix R, and score for every instance found in the scene; one json-file per scene).
 Further details will be provied in time.

 The performance of the different methods will be compared by using the metric provided by Romain Brégier et al. (paper 1 and paper 2).
 This evaluation methodology is suitable for rigid objects, for scenes of many parts in bulk (bin-picking scenarios), and properly considers object symmetries.
 Only the pose of objects that are less than 50% occluded are relevant for the retrieval.
 The visibility score in perspective projection is used as reference.
 The winner of the competition will be determined based on this metric.